 Tip 4: Get out of the city

 While we based ourselves in cities, our best experiences were outside of the city.
 You can rent a car or jump on a tour and quickly get out of the city and into the countryside.
 From Belfast, we saw Giants Causeway, the Dark Hedges and the Carrick-a-Rede Rope Bridge.
 From Galway, we drove around the Burren and saw the Cliffs of Moher (can’t miss!).
 And from Cork, we drove the Ring of Kerry and visited Blarney Castle.
-We just scratched the surface of awesome places to see, and would recommend all of these for a first trip to Ireland.
+We just scratched the surface of awesome places to see in Ireland, and would recommend all of these for a first trip to Ireland.
 But there’s so much more to see!

 Tip 5: Don’t want to drive?
 Try the trains!

 Before we left for Ireland, I did a bit of research and learned that many people struggled with driving in Ireland.
 Not only do they drive on the other side of the road, but many of the country roads are single lane and up against a rock wall.
 There are countless stories of people ruining cars when they took a lane too wide or exited the wrong way out of a roundabout.
 I don’t drive and after hearing these stories, Colin didn’t want to.
 So, we took the train.

 And it worked out so well!
 Trains, when booked ahead of time, are super affordable.
 They’re also fast and drop you right in the city center.
 Most have free wifi and comfortable seats.
 There are great views out the windows.
 And you can book flexible tickets so you can leave anytime.
 Of course, trains don’t go everywhere and you don’t have the luxury of getting off wherever you want.
 But they are a good option if you don’t want to drive.

 Tip 6: Live music is the best and should accompany all of your meals